Search pages, blogs, and news.

 Agentic AI forces a return to first principles:

-• Enterprise architecture
+- Enterprise architecture

-• Solution architecture
+- Solution architecture

-• System design
+- System design

-The focus shifts from deploying models to operating AI as code, with lifecycle management, observability, versioning, and rollback built in.
+The focus moves from deploying models to operating AI as code, with lifecycle management, observability, versioning, and rollback built in.
 AI stops being something that “goes live” and starts being something that runs continuously.

 For CTOs, the question is no longer: